f-kuzey-edes-huyal/VM-UNET_urban_green_space/README.md

 RuntimeError: stack expects each tensor to be equal size, but got [132, 128, 128] at entry 0 and [133, 128, 128] at entry 1
 ```

+I think there might be inconsistencies in the dataset!
+I initially updated the code for 12 channels but noticed that the recent images have 19 channels.
+I asked Dorothea about this, and she confirmed the issue.
+Here’s the note from Dorothea:

+'@Kuzey Edes
+That is correct—I forgot to specify which bands should be downloaded, so everything was downloaded.
+The code will be uploaded to DagsHub soon.
+According to ChatGPT, please ignore bands 13–19.'

 ## Notes

 [An app to draw architectures ](https://app.diagrams.net/)